SergeyMitk/tendermint-exporter/README.md

 ```

 #### Step 3: Exporter config
-Copy ".env.example" file to ".env" and make changes in ".env" according to your needs.
+Copy the ".env.example" file to the ".env" and make changes in ".env" according to your needs.
 ```shell
 cp .env.example .env
 ```

-#### Step 4: Create systemd service file
+#### Step 4: Create a systemd service file
 ```shell
 tee $HOME/exporterd.service > /dev/null <<EOF
 [Unit]